Train for an in-demand career in the aviation industry with a degree in Aviation Management from NSCC

 - Identify complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Aviation Program Open House & Advising Sessions
+Aviation Program Information Sessions

 Please join us to learn more about aviation, flight fees and expenses, or to ask other questions you might have about the Professional Pilot Program or the Aviation Management Program.
 New, current and prospective students are welcome!
-Feel free to stop by anytime during the times listed below.

 Number of semesters estimated to complete degree.
 Complete faster with winter intersession and summer classes.